Katy Perry: 2007–2009: Breakthrough with One of the Boys

+From June to August 2008, Perry traveled with McCoy on the Warped Tour.
+As a symbol of their commitment to one another, he gave her a diamond promise ring before the tour, and he wore a ring with "Katy" inscribed on it.
+That September, a limited-edition Katy Perry doll was produced by Integrity Toys in response to her growing popularity.
+She hosted the 2008 MTV Europe Music Awards in November and won the award for Best New Act.
+Following their breakup in December 2008, Perry and McCoy reconciled in April 2009 before she ended their relationship again later that year.

-After finishing the 2008 Warped Tour, Perry hosted the 2008 MTV Europe Music Awards in November 2008, where she won the award for Best New Act.
-At the 2009 Brit Awards, she also won the award for International Female Solo Artist.
+The Matrix's self-titled album, which Perry had recorded with the band in 2004, was released on iTunes on January 27, 2009, as a result of her solo success.
+At the 2009 Brit Awards the next month, she won the award for International Female Solo Artist.
 Perry embarked on her first headlining world tour, the Hello Katy Tour, from January to November 2009 to support One of the Boys.
 On August 4, 2009, she performed as opening act for one date of No Doubt's 2009 Summer Tour.
-Perry also hosted the 2009 MTV Europe Music Awards in November 2009, becoming the first person to host two consecutive ceremonies of the European awards.
+Perry also hosted the 2009 MTV Europe Music Awards that November, becoming the first person to host two consecutive ceremonies of the European awards.

 On July 22, 2009, Perry recorded a live album titled MTV Unplugged, which featured acoustic performances of five tracks from One of the Boys as well as one new song, "Brick by Brick", and a cover of Fountains of Wayne's "Hackensack".
 It was released on November 17, 2009.
 Perry also appeared on two singles with other artists; she was featured on a remix of Colorado-based band 3OH!3's song "Starstrukk" in September 2009, and on a duet with Timbaland entitled "If We Ever Meet Again", from his album Shock Value II, three months later.
 The Guinness World Records recognized her in its 2010 edition as the "Best Start on the U.S. Digital Chart by a Female Artist", for digital single sales of over two million copies.

-After Perry and Travie McCoy split up in December 2008, they briefly reconciled before she ended their relationship in 2009.
-Perry met her future husband Russell Brand in the summer of 2009 while filming a cameo appearance for his film Get Him to the Greek.
+Perry met her future husband Russell Brand in mid-2009 while filming a cameo appearance for his film Get Him to the Greek.
 Her scene, in which the two kiss, does not appear in the film.
 She began dating Brand after meeting him again that September at the 2009 MTV Video Music Awards.
 The couple became engaged on December 31, 2009, while vacationing in Rajasthan, India.